aurawn01dawn/aurawn01dawn/README.md

 ### Hi, I'm DXQ 👋

 Welcome to my profile!
 I am currently a student in a computer related field.<img src="https://media.giphy.com/media/fYSnHlufseco8Fh93Z/giphy.gif" width="20">
 And I'm looking for an opportunity to further my education or to find a suitable internship position.

 ---

-### :thought_balloon: This is where you can find out more about me :rocket:
+### :thought_balloon: This is where you can find out more about me.
 - I want to be an engineer, especially in data mining/computer vision.
 - I'm a hardcore enthusiast of Linux.
 - I'm trying to learn to express myself in English.
 (Obvious, no?)